Obie-Wan/django_hadoop/README.md

 P.S.
 Docs are coming soon.

 P.P.S.
 There's a lot of things to do.
+Just let me know, if you want some feature.